aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/overview/_index.md

 Aspose.Words Cloud is a REST API to create, manipulate, convert, render and perform a wide variety of other operations on Word documents in the Cloud.

-Our Aspose.Words REST APIs comes with many features crucial to organizations, such as:
+Aspose.Words REST API comes with many features such as:

 - Convert Word documents to different formats including DOC, DOT, DOCX, DOCM, DOTX, DOTM, FlatOpc, RTF, PDF, HTML, ODT, OTT, TXT, EPUB, XPS, PCL, TIFF, PNG, JPEG, BMP, SVG.
 - Convert PDF to Word document formats.